jetstack/navigator/README.md

 Whilst we aim to support as many common applications as possible, it does take a certain level of operational knowledge of the applications in question in order to develop a lieutenant.
-Therefore, we'd like to reach out to others that are interested in our efforts & would like to see a new application added (or existing one improved!).
+Therefore, we'd like to reach out to others that are interested in our efforts and would like to see a new application added (or existing one improved!).

-Please search for or create an issue for the application in question you'd like to see a part of Colonel, and we can begin discussion on implementation & planning.
+Please search for or create an issue for the application in question you'd like to see a part of Colonel, and we can begin discussion on implementation and planning.

 | Name          | Version   | Status      | Notes                                                             |
 | ------------- | --------- | ----------- | ----------------------------------------------------------------- |